Ad Space — Top Banner

 2. Clean the sensor connector pins and apply dielectric grease.

-3. Measure sensor output voltage with a multimeter — compare to published spec.
+3. Measure sensor output voltage with a multimeter — compare to published specification.

 4. Check if turbo vanes are mechanically stuck and clean if needed.